Forrai-Zoltan/forrai-zoltan.github.io/README.md

 but you can take a look at all the commits (“snapshots”) I made along the way.
 So you can peek into my creative process and see all the typos and *f\*ckups*.
-As well as the different ideas I considered before finding the ~~best~~ *least awful* one.
+As well as all the different ideas I considered before finding the ~~best~~ *least awful* one.

 → [Read my Short Fiction](https://github.com/Forrai-Zoltan/Short-Stories "Read all of my short fiction for free!")